AlibabaCloudDocs/vod/intl.en-US/Developer Guide/Video security/Overview.md

-* Each video has an independent private key.
-The private key file is stored after encryption to prevent theft.
+* The private key file is stored after encryption to prevent theft.